This engagement has been archived

-In order to help guide Alberta’s innovation and Technology investments in climate change innovation and technology, government has created a task force that will lead stakeholder engagement and make recommendations on a Climate Change Innovation and Technology Framework.
+To help guide Alberta’s investments, a task force was created to lead stakeholder engagement and make recommendations on a Climate Change Innovation and Technology Framework.

-- Conduct targeted, regionally dispersed, invitation-only engagement sessions with knowledgeable innovation and technology stakeholders in Alberta.
+- conducted targeted, regionally dispersed, invitation-only engagement sessions with knowledgeable innovation and technology stakeholders in Alberta

-- Focus on the innovations and technologies that can contribute to a global low carbon economy.
+- focused on the innovations and technologies that can contribute to a global low carbon economy

-- Provide recommendations on specific outcomes for a Climate Change Technology Framework.
+- provided recommendations on specific outcomes for a Climate Change Technology Framework

-- Deliver advice on how Alberta’s research and innovation system could support provincial Climate Change technology objectives.
+- delivered advice on how Alberta’s research and innovation system could support provincial climate change technology objectives

-- Provide recommendations for how to effectively demonstrate value (economic, environmental, and social) derived from long-term clean/green technology within the short and long term.
+- provided recommendations for how to effectively demonstrate value (economic, environmental and social) derived from long-term clean/green technology within the short and long term

-- Collect submissions from Albertans through a dedicated email until November 30, 2016.
+- collected submissions from Albertans through a dedicated email until Nov 30, 2016

-The task force will provide a written report to the Government of Alberta at the end of November 2016, summarizing the findings of the engagement and providing a recommended approach to government for a provincial Climate Change Innovation and Technology Framework.
+The task force submitted their written report in Dec 2016.
+It summarized the findings of the engagement and provided a recommended approach for a provincial Climate Change Innovation and Technology Framework.